martinring/thesis/src/4-Timing.md

 in the last example the system gets deadlocked in state 4 when taking the leftmost path.](traces1.svg;traces2.svg;traces3.svg;traces4.svg){#fig:configuration}

-Comparing self-verification to runtime and *a priori* design time verification on a more abstract level, we consider specific runs of the system
+Comparing self-verification to run-time and *a priori* design time verification on a more abstract level, we consider specific runs of the system
 $\langle\sigma_i\rangle_{i\in\Nat}$, consisting of states $\sigma_i$, and a safety property $\phi$.
 Usual design time verification proves the